This article discusses audit firm rotation.

 "The Exempt Organizations Division of the IRS had posted on the IRS web site a controversial document setting forth the Service’s view on what constitutes good governance practices for tax-exempt entities.
 Included in the document was the suggestion that audit firms be rotated on a regular basis, with five years as the suggested term.
-The Institute protested the inclusion of this item in face-to-face meetings and in writing.
+The American Institute of Certified Public Accountants (AICPA) protested the inclusion of this item in face-to-face meetings and in writing.
 Last month, the IRS dropped the document from its website, explaining that the new Form 990 sets forth the IRS’ current position on good governance practices which do not include the five-year rotation suggestion."

 This is another sad example of a professional organization placing the good of its members over the public interest.
 The AICPA has a long history of this type of advocacy.
 Why would the IRS recommended a five year audit rotation as a good governance practice for non profit organizations?